 How to choose the best agave nectar for your margaritas

-When selecting the finest agave nectar for cocktails, particularly margaritas, it’s worth remembering that not all nectars are created equal.
-Factors such as colour, processing method, and purity play a decisive role in shaping the final flavour of your cocktail.
-Consider the following key aspects when making your choice:
+When selecting the finest agave nectar for cocktails, particularly margaritas, consider the following key aspects when making your choice:

 Flavour profiles and the complexity of agave nectar

-Agave nectar ranges from straightforward sweetness to complex layers of flavour, depending on the type.
-Pale agave nectar offers a crisp, uncomplicated sweetness without strong flavour notes, making it suitable for almost any margarita recipe.
+Agave nectar ranges from straightforward sweetness to complex layers of flavour, depending on the type:

 Comparing agave nectar with other sweeteners in margaritas